 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-(See Appendix A).
-Temporary members of staff are given a safeguarding leaflet as well as an induction file with the necessary policies for safeguarding of children.
+Temporary staff will be given access to essential safe guarding polices on our shared staff file.
+They will also be directed to the hard copies which are kept in the staff room.